nevermined-io/app_docs/docs/tutorials/builders/10-openai-assistant.md

 **You’re done!**

-If you are interested on promoting your new OpenAI assistant and make some money, please to the tutorial about [How to distribute your AI services and files and make some money](09-distribute.md).
+If you are interested on promoting your new OpenAI assistant and make some money, please go to the tutorial about [How to distribute your AI services and files and make some money?](09-distribute.md).